T-Chuang/yelpCamp/README.md

 * Owner can update their existing campgrounds
 * Owner can delete their campgrounds
 * Users can add comments to a campground
+* Owner can update their existing comments
+* Owner can delete their comments